Very few substances can beat the likes of chlorine when it comes to sanitising a pool.

 The Importance Of Chlorine

 The importance of chlorine as a swimming pool cleaner cannot be overstated.
-Swimming pools can get polluted due to both living and non-living contaminants.
+Swimming pools can become polluted by both living and non-living contaminants.
 Apart from bacteria, pool water often becomes a cesspool for waste from bathing.

-And this is precisely where chlorine can help you out.
-Chlorine helps to kill close to 100% of bacteria and algae, thus ensuring that your pool remains free of all infectious organisms.
+This is precisely where chlorine can help.
+Chlorine killsnearly 100% of bacteria and algae, thus ensuring that your pool remains free of infectious organisms.
 At the same time, it also acts as an oxidiser, helping to break down non-living contaminants.

 However, breaking down oxidant waste reduces the amount of chlorine in a pool.
 For this reason, it’s essential to keep adding chlorine to a swimming pool regularly.
-The best-case scenario is to have enough chlorine to take care of both living and non-living contaminants.
+The best-case scenario is having enough chlorine to handle living and non-living contaminants.

-Now that we know the importance of adding chlorine to a swimming pool let’s look at the steps you can take to add chlorine to your pool.
+Now that we know the importance of adding chlorine to a swimming pool let’s look at the steps.
 We’ve divided the processes according to the type of chlorine you add.

 Steps To Add Dry, Granular Chlorine